When working with Alchemist Eating clients (or planning my own meals), I start with some basic “primal parameters”:

 Meanwhile, in Japan, stevia’s been used for decades in the treatment of diabetic patients.

 It appears to lower blood glucose and to help with post-meal glucose clearance without increasing appetite.
-Plus, in addition to blood sugar regulation, studies point to other benefits (for an annotated summary, see Mark Sisson’s great post here).
+Plus, in addition to blood sugar regulation, studies point to other benefits (for a summary, see Mark Sisson’s great post here).

 Sounds great, right?
 Yeah, but the problem is two-fold.